 Professor Elisa Rodrigues Alves Larroudé of FGV-EAESP, together with colleagues Prof. Edson Sadao Iizuka and Prof. Carmen Augusta Varela of Centro Universitário da FEI in São Paulo, investigate the dilemmas facing Rede Asta – a social business in Brazil.

-By CoBS Editor Afifeh Fakori, based on the paper Social Business Dilemmas in Brazil: Rede Asta Case, Elisa Rodrigues Alves Larroudé, Carmen Augusta Varela, Edson Sadao Lizuka.
+Profitability or Social Impact?
+A constant dilemma plaguing Social Businesses by CoBS Editor Afifeh Fakori, based on the paper Social Business Dilemmas in Brazil: Rede Asta Case, Elisa Rodrigues Alves Larroudé, Carmen Augusta Varela, Edson Sadao Lizuka.

 Spotlight on Rede Asta